 Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 Purpose: Retail sales of tangible personal property used exclusively in agricultural production are exempt from sales and use taxes under Conn.
 Gen. Stat. §12-412(63) if the purchaser qualifies for and has been issued Form OR-248, Farmer Tax Exemption Permit, by the Department of Revenue Services (DRS).
-Conn.
-Gen. Stat. §12-412(63) does not apply to services.
-This publication answers some frequently asked questions about farmer tax exemption permits and explains the taxation of sales made to and by those engaged in agricultural production, including a discussion of the exemption for certain seeds.
+This publication answers some frequently asked questions about farmer tax exemption permits (“exemption permit”) and explains the taxation of sales made to and by those engaged in agricultural production, including a discussion of the exemption for certain seeds.
 In addition, this publication describes the exemption and refund provisions for purchases of motor vehicle fuels by farmers, the rules for farmers to make estimated personal income tax payments, and the withholding requirements for agricultural employees.

 Statutory Authority: Conn.
 Gen. Stat. §12-412(63) and (96); Conn.
 Gen. Stat. §12-458; Conn.
 Gen. Stat. §12-459; Conn.
 Gen. Stat. §12-705; and Conn.
 Gen. Stat. §12-722.

 1. Who may apply for an exemption permit?

 Any person is eligible for an exemption permit if the person is engaged in agricultural production as a trade or business.
 To be engaged in agricultural production as a trade or business, a person must both engage in such production with a profit motive and materially participate in such production.
 The applicant must also meet the following requirements: